PSGVrandazzo/exp-connectivity-util/README.md

 ## For Expedia Connectivity API Owners
+Please observe the following conventions:
-Please organize your additional content and utilities into sub-directories, one top-level directory per API.
-Please contact Lodging Connectivity for additional questions, suggestions, and any issues.
+* Organize your additional content and utilities into sub-directories, one top-level directory per API.
+* Add the header from /ExpediaInternal/FileHeader to your files as a comment near the top.

+Contact Lodging Connectivity for additional questions, suggestions, and any issues.